Lower Salmonberry River

 Right from the beginning, where the road tips off the end of the ridge at about 2400 ft in elevation it’s a steep descent.
 The first third of the descent winds about in a generally southeasterly direction passing through a mixed alder and hemlock forest.
 After about .4 miles the trail turns in a southwesterly direction and traverses down the steep incline heading towards the west.
 This traverse gets progressively steeper with the grade in the -25% to 29% range and at places approaching a 48% grade!

 Below the rock we’re traveling in a southeasterly direction along the flank of the mountain, but it soon switches back to a westerly descent.
-At this point we reach the only relatively level area in the climb as we cross a small stream that feeds a small Skunk weed bog.
-But as we turn the corner the road drops precipitously again and begins a straight line slide along a ridge.
-On either side the hill drops down steeply.
+At this point we reach the only relatively level area in the climb but as we turn the corner the road drops precipitously again and begins a straight line slide along a ridge.
 On the right side you can glimpse the RR tracks amongst the trees, and on the left hand side you can hear the river lashing its way down the steep trench at the bottom.
-The tracks actually tunnel (Tunnel #27) under Beaver Slide Road.
+The tracks actually pass under Beaver Slide Road.
 If you were to arrive here in mid-winter in the midst of a storm you would be walking into what amounts to a 21 mile washing machine churning boulders, tree trunks and huge maelstroms between the steep embankments – bending and crushing everything in its way!

-But during more clement weather this hard to reach river bottom is a place of solitary beauty, resplendent in the verdant shade of the overhanging fir trees.
-At the base of this road you will find a track leading down to one of the best swimming holes on the river.
-Take some time to rest here and if the weather permits dip your skinny butt in the blue-green waters of the Salmonberry!
+But during more clement weather this hard to reach river bottom is a place of solitary beauty.
+At the base of this road take some time to rest and if the weather permits dip your skinny butt in the blue-green waters of the Salmonberry!

 2. From the bottom of Beaver Slide Road (west) to Tunnel 29.